-I might be making a new tradition this year.
+I’m making a new tradition this year.
 I have to admit that every other year that I’ve made stuffing, it came from a bag of seasoned stuffing mix.
-While it really does come out tasting great, it was time to try something a little different.
-The result is a Thanksgiving stuffing that will be on the table every year, if I have anything to do with it.
+While it comes out tasting pretty good, it was time to try something a little different and move up to great.
+The result is a Thanksgiving stuffing that will be on the table every year from now on.

-It’s pretty obvious that sausage makes everything better, and adding it to the stuffing is pretty amazing.
-I’ve always been a big fan of having apples and raisins in the stuffing, which can add some sweetness.
-The rustic sourdough bread is such a perfect pairing to go with the sweetness of the fruit.
+For meat eaters, it’s pretty obvious that sausage makes everything better, and adding it to the stuffing is pretty amazing.
+The pork sausage in this recipe adds complexity to the flavor and texture without being overbearing.
+I’ve always been a big fan of having apples and raisins in the stuffing, which can add some sweetness and acidity for balance.
+The rustic sourdough bread is a perfect pairing to go with the sweetness of the fruit.

 - Slice the sourdough loaf into 1” slices, then hand tear into bite size pieces.

-- Place the bread pieces on a parchment-lined baking sheet, then dry in the oven for about 20 minutes, or it starts to get crunchy on the outside.
+- Place the bread pieces on a parchment-lined baking sheet, then dry in the oven for about 20 minutes, until it starts to get crunchy on the outside.

-- Increase the oven temperature to 350 degrees.
+- Increase the oven temperature to 350° F.

 - In a large skillet with a little oil, sauté the sausage over medium heat until it is cooked through.

 - Remove the sausage from skillet and add 2 tablespoons butter.
 Sauté the onions, celery, apples and a pinch of salt until they are soft.

 - Add the white wine, chicken stock, raisins and sausage back to the pan, plus the thyme and sage.
 Season with salt and freshly ground pepper.